turnerlabs/tf_aws_sg_elb_lc_asg_turner/README.md

 - `availability_zones` - A comma separated list of availability zones (AZs) for the ASG. `ex. "us-east-1a,us-east-1c"`

-- `vpc_zone_subnets` - A comma seperated list of VPC subnets to associate with ASG, should correspond with var.availability_zones zones.  `ex. "subnet-d2t4sad,subnet-434ladkn"`
+- `vpc_zone_instance_subnets` - A comma seperated list of VPC subnets to associate with ASG, should correspond with var.availability_zones zones.  `ex. "subnet-d2t4sad,subnet-434ladkn"`

+- `vpc_zone_elb_subnets` - A comma seperated list of VPC subnets to associate with ASG, should correspond with var.availability_zones zones.  `ex. "subnet-xxx4sad,subnet-xxladkn"`

 - `termination_policy` - A comma separated list of termination policies used to terminate instances.  `The default is "OldestLaunchConfiguration,OldestInstance"`